mobizt/ESP-Mail-Client/README.md

 The Arduino Clients for network interfaces (WiFiClient, EthernetClient and GSMClient) which support non-secure network connection can be used as external client.

+These network interface Clients are refered to as "bsic Clients" which only handle the network communication.

+The Clients that have ability to handle SSL/TLS encryption/decryption of data from basic Client or to basic Client are refered to as "SSL Clients".

+The Arduino devices that don't have on-board WiFi, the external Client library is needed and no additional setup required.

-By default, the built-in Clients will be used when you compile the library for devices e.g. ESP32, ESP8266 and SAMD21 with built-in U-blox NINA-W102 module and custom (external) Client will be used for other Arduino compatible devices
+In boards that have WiFi e.g. ESP32, ESP8266 and SAMD21 with built-in U-blox NINA-W102 module, the built-in client will be used by default.

-You can change from built-in Clients to external Clients in case of ESP32, ESP8266 and SAMD21 with NINA-W102 by define the following macro in [**ESP_Mail_FS.h**](src/ESP_Mail_FS.h).
+To use custom (external) Client for such WiFi capable devices, the following macro should be defined in [**ESP_Mail_FS.h**](src/ESP_Mail_FS.h).

 ```cpp
 #define ENABLE_CUSTOM_CLIENT
 ```

-Arduino Clients e.g. WiFiClient, EthernetClient and GSMClient provided the basic connection to server without SSL.
-You can use these clients as external client in this library unless they work only for SMTP port 25 and IMAP port 143.

-Some Email servers require the connection upgrade before authentication.

-#### Arduino Clients via TLS

-The `STARTTLS` command will be sent when the device connected to the **SMTP Server via port 587** and the TLS is required before log in.

-This required the Client to upgrade from non-secure connection to secure connection after STARTTLS command sent.

-You can use the [upgradable SSLClient](https://github.com/mobizt/SSLClient) that can handle this upgrade process.

-When the connection upgrades needed, the callback function assigned to function `connectionUpgradeRequestCallback` will be called which you can place the connection upgrade code inside this callback function.
+See [Custom_Client.ino](/examples/SMTP/Custom_Client/Custom_Client.ino) for complete Client example.

+In case of external Clients used as the following examples, please see the above table for supported protocols and its requirements.

-This is the example code show how to use `GSMClient` and [SSLClient](https://github.com/mobizt/SSLClient) to connect to SMTP server via port 587 which required connection upgrade.
+The following example show how to use `GSMClient` and [SSLClient](https://github.com/mobizt/SSLClient) to connect to SMTP server via port 587 which required connection upgrade.

 ```cpp